Stanford researcher-led Pledge raises $3M for decentralized lending protocol By Cointelegraph - Up News Info

 The investment round was led by DHVC, a Palo Alto-based venture capital firm, with additional participation from U.C.
 Berkeley professor Gary LaBlanc and Stanford University community members Ray Wong and Torsten Wendl.
-The raise will aid Pledge in its mission to become a premier crypto-asset lending platform that eventually paves the way for tokenized real-world financial assets.
+The raise will support Pledge’s mission to become a premier crypto-asset lending platform that eventually paves the way for tokenized real-world financial assets.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.